9 Types of Corporate Videos Businesses Need in 2026

 What Is a Corporate Video?

-A corporate video is a professionally produced video created by a business or organization to communicate with a specific audience.
-Unlike commercials, which are designed for mass appeal and advertising, corporate videos are typically more targeted and informative.
+A corporate video is a professionally produced video created by a business or organization to communicate a targeted message to a specific audience.
+Unlike traditional TV commercials, which are designed for mass appeal and general advertising, corporate videos are highly strategic, targeted, and informative.

-These videos serve a variety of purposes, including:
+In 2026, these videos serve a wide variety of vital business functions, including:

 Types of Corporate Videos (2025 Edition)